brahle/advent-of-code-2019/Readme.md

 the trick...
 Save for the fact that there was apparently always at least one block that didn't get destroyed, but I didn't bother fixing that bug as I got the correct answer.

+## Day 14 - Go

+I've chosen to write today's solution in a programming lanuguage that I've used a couple of times, but I don't feel comfortable in.
+I tactically decided not to use it on an odd day (when you have to implement intcode).
+The part that I strugled with the most was reading and parsing the input, on the other hand the output experience was really enjoyable - go prints out all types in a sensible manner.
+Another thing I didn't like is how "raw" working with dynamic arrays (so called `slice`) feels - I guess it has its advantages when you need full control, but that must not be that common.

+The [first part](day_14/src/part1/part1.go) was a fairly straightforward problem after doing a topolgical sort starting from the FUEL.
+[Part two](day_14/src/part2/part2.go) was a bit more interesting.
+The key insight is that the number that we have to compute can be binary searched - i.e. if we can create X amount of fuel, we can also create X-1.
+The function to check if we can create X units of fuel is fairly simple we just need to change the starting condition from having to generate 1 unit of fuel to X.